Q1. Are you a licensed trekking agency?

 Tips are appreciated by your support team after the trip.
 The amount depends on your budget and appreciation of their work.
 Some trekkers give 10% of the total tour cost as tips.

 Q19.
-What happens in case of emergency?
+What happens in case of an emergency?

 In the case of a serious sickness or a casualty, which we believe will not happen; you shall be rescued by a helicopter.
 Since you are entirely liable for all the expenses incurred in evacuation please make sure that it is covered by your insurance before assigning for it or be prepared to pay on your own after getting back in Kathmandu.
-Ask your guide to arrange a runner to the nearest communication point and inform office about requirement of a helicopter.
-While asking for the helicopter, please send name of the sick person and give exact location from where helicopter can airlift you.
+Ask your guide to arrange a runner to the nearest communication point and information office about the requirement of a helicopter.
+While asking for the helicopter, please send the name of the sick person and give exact location from where the helicopter can airlift you.
 Do not leave the place although you are getting better once you have ordered Helicopter.

 Q20.
 How Should I dress during a trek?